If My Ex Refuses To Work, How Do I Get Child Support?

 However, it is not uncommon for a paying spouse to refuse to make payments or to delay them.
 Fortunately, the law does not favor them in this case – especially spouses who refuse to work because they do not want a part of their income going towards alimony.

-In other words, the voluntarily unemployed parent will have to pay child support as if he/she was fully employed.
+In other words, the voluntarily unemployed parent will have to pay child support as if he/she were fully employed.
 However, this will not increase the payment, whether the payer has a full-time job or not.

 If your spouse is voluntarily unemployed, according to the law, you can request them to look for a job and to maintain a diary as a record of their employment status.
 Depending on your case, the paying spouse may be asked to apply for a certain number of jobs every week and provide written reports as proof to the court once a month or however it is set by the judge.